tediko/huddle-single-landing-page/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
 One of the last projects from newbie level - finally!
-I know that organizing Saas in such a small project is overkill but I just wanted to practice.
+I know that organizing Sass in such a small project is overkill but I just wanted to practice.

 [PROJECT LIVE PREVIEW](https://huddlesinglelandingpage-tediko.netlify.app/)